bjornmeansbear/lectureScripts/ClimateDesigners.md

+# Climate Design, Signs Signalling Sustainably, Build Earth, and more

-# So You want to be a climate designer
+## So you want to be a climate designer?

 A talk for MICA Senior Seminar, 11/24/2020